 As I mentioned at the beginning of this article follow-up:

-“Changes that can be fleeting or permanent.
-The fugitives follow the trend of the times and are on the "beat".
-The lasting ones are those that have changed people's being and behavior for the better or worse.
-The lasting ones can be unforeseen and random, such as constant or periodic pursuit of set sub-goals and main goals in a structured way with the "right tools at the right time and place".
+"Changes that can be fleeting or lasting.
+The fleeting follow the trend of the times and are on the 'beat'.
+The lasting are those that have changed the nature and behavior of people for the better or worse.
+The lasting can be unforeseen and random, such as constant or periodic striving for set goals and objectives in a structured way with the 'right tools at the right time and place'."

 It is important to understand that changes are needed to change the existing for the better.
 This applies to the life of society as well as to the individual person.
 After all, life is by its very nature an affirmation and not a denial.